marshallm94/galvanize_notes/my_notes.md

     * The SVC seeks to find the hyperplane that correctly classifies **most** of the training observations.
 It does allow some of the observations to be on the wrong side of the margin and to even be on the wrong side of the hyperplane (misclassified).

-    * The Tuning parameter $C$ can be described as the *budget for error*. **The arger the budget for errors to the hyperplane and to the margin, the higher the bias of your classifier and the lower the variance.** So, "turning the knob" of $C$ widens and narrows the margin around the hyperplane.
+    * The Tuning parameter $C$ can be described as the *budget for error*. **The larger the budget for errors to the hyperplane and to the margin, the higher the bias of your classifier and the lower the variance.** So, "turning the knob" of $C$ widens and narrows the margin around the hyperplane.

         * So, when you set $C$ equal to zero, that is you allow for no violations to the hyperplane or the margin, you end up with the Maximal Margin Classifier.